-I have to admit, I haven’t pulled out my air fryer in a little while.
-No real reason.
-I find that once I set it out on my counter (otherwise it’s tucked away in a kitchen cabinet next to my slow cooker), I suddenly am in the mood to make air fried okra and air fried French fries all week.
+I find that once I set my air fryer out on my counter (otherwise it’s tucked away in a kitchen cabinet next to my slow cooker), I suddenly am in the mood to make air fried okra and air fried French fries all week.

 I’m going to put the entire recipe and steps in the printable recipe card below, but here are the basics: